Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Masked likelihood ratio statistics

 \subsection{Knockoffs as inference on masked data}

-In the previous section, we argued that to maximize power, $W_j$ should have a large absolute value if and only if $\P(W_j > 0)$ is large.
-This raises the question: how we can know when $\P(W_j > 0)$ is large?
-Indeed, we will need to estimate $\P(W_j > 0)$ from the data, but we cannot use \textit{all} the data for this purpose: for example, we cannot directly observe $\sign(W)$ and use it to adjust $|W|$ without violating FDR control.
-To resolve this ambiguity, we reformulate knockoffs as inference on \textit{masked data}, as defined below.
+Section \ref{subsec::hiv_motiv} argued that to maximize power, we should assign $W_j$ a large absolute value if and only if $P\opt(W_j > 0)$ is large.
+To do this, we must estimate $P\opt(W_j > 0)$ from the data, but we cannot use all the data for this purpose: e.g., we cannot directly adjust $|W|$ based on $\sign(W)$ without violating FDR control.
+To resolve this ambiguity, we reformulate knockoffs as inference on \textit{masked data}.

-\begin{definition} Suppose we observe data $\bX, \by$, knockoffs $\tbX$, and independent random noise $U$. ($U$ may be used to fit a randomized feature statistic.)
+\begin{definition} Suppose we observe data $\bX, \bigY$, knockoffs $\tbX$, and independent random noise $U$. ($U$ may be used to fit a randomized feature statistic.)
 The \emph{masked data} $D$ is defined as

 \end{definition}